 Fear is pretty much pointless, it doesn’t change the outcome of a situation, it simply makes it stressful and keeps you from taking action and having conversations that would make a real difference!

-So I for one won’t be checking my teen’s phone, I’ll be having conversations with them, giving them my trust and their privacy, and expecting the best from them!
+So I for one won’t check my teen’s phone, I’ll be having conversations with them, giving them my trust and their privacy, and expecting the best from them!

 As a parent you have to go with your gut, and do what you truly believe is best for your child, and your relationship with them.
 If you have cause for concern and worry you have to act on it.
 If you can trust your teen and give them freedom than let them spread their wings!